#39 Textile Dyeing

-The textile industry is one of the largest industries in the world producing on average 60 billion kilograms of fabric annually.
-Textile dyeing has become one of the most environmentally polluting industries degrading water, air and soil in areas of production.
-Are you aware that 72 toxic chemicals have been identified in fresh water systems coming solely from textile dyeing?
+The textile industry is one of the largest industries in the world; producing an average of 60 billion kilograms of fabric annually.
+Textile dyeing still remains one of the most polluting industries on the planet – degrading air, water, and soil in areas of production.
+Did you know that 72 toxic chemicals have been identified in fresh water systems coming solely from textile dyeing?

-Until the mid 19th century the majority of dyes used were produced naturally.
-Mauveine, a mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
-Synthetic dyes are more affordable, can be produced in a wider variety of colors, and are very easy to produce.
+Until the mid-nineteenth century, the majority of dyes used were produced naturally.
+Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856 – and since then synthetic dyes have dominated the industry.
+Synthetic dyes are more affordable, can be made in a wider variety of colors, and are very easy to produce.
 Unfortunately, the shift to synthetic dyes has been extremely detrimental to the health of our planet.
-The effects on our planet include air, water and soil pollution.
-Let’s take a look at some statistics on textile dyeing.
+The negative effects of synthetic dyes on our planet include air, water, and soil pollution.

 Facts on Textile Dyeing:

-- 17 to 20% of industrial water pollution is caused by fabric dyes and treatments.
+- 20% of all industrial water pollution is caused by fabric dyes and treatments.

-- It’s the estimated 10,000 different dyes are used industrially.
+- It is estimated that 10,000 different dyes are used industrially.

 - 8,000 synthetic chemicals are used to bleach, treat, and brighten our clothes.

-- During the dyeing process it is estimated that the loss of colorants ending up in the environment range from 10-50% depending on the color and chemicals used.
+- During the dyeing process, it is estimated that the loss of colorants that end up in the environment ranges from 10-50%, depending on the color and chemicals used.